ClarifiedSecurity/catapult/docs/02-how-to-use.md

 ### ctp-snapshot

-Create a snapshot of the VM
+Shuts down the VM, creates a snapshot and powers the VM back on.

 _Example usage:_